 The app to use with this drone – Autel Explorer – comes free, and we’re impressed by the long flight time of 30 minutes before a battery exchange will be necessary.

-What could be better: The brand should improve the user’s manual, so you don’t have to watch videos just to get to know your new device.
+Which disadvantages must you keep in mind?
+The brand should improve the user’s manual, so you don’t have to watch videos just to get to know your new device.

 In this roof inspection drone, you get a 1080p HD camera, which isn’t the best on our list but sufficient for inspecting a roof.